Advsol/Vue-Interceptor-demo/README.md

 ## Installation
 When using the module in a new project run the following command to create a dependency.
-As this demo already has an entry for the module we can skip this command.
 `npm i @advsol/axios`
+(As this demo already has an entry for the module we can skip this command.)

 ## Deploying